Ever wonder why that one product shows up on the chart while everything else fades into the background?

 Practice with Real Examples

 Pull a reaction from a lab manual or an exam question and run through the steps.
-The more you practice, the faster you’ll spot the major product Simple, but easy to overlook..
+The more you practice, the faster you’ll spot the major product Not complicated — just consistent.
+Surprisingly effective..

 FAQ